sudobooo/sudobooo/README.md

 <br>

 I worked at inSales, a company that makes online stores for small businesses.<br>
 The service is similar to Shopify.
-I helped to make a Telegram bot to organize the internal work of the company.<br>
-I also took part in the finalization of the ticket system for technical support.<br>

 Before that, I studied for a Python developer at online school [Hexlet](https://ru.hexlet.io/).
 I have 4 projects.
 - [The game](https://github.com/sudobooo/brain-games) tests a gamer’s basic mathematical knowledge.